RaphaelJ/friday/README.md

 images.

-The `convert` method from the `convertible` package can be used to convert images between color spaces and representations.
+The `convert` method from the `convertible` package can be used to convert images between color-spaces and representations.

-As most functions work with both representations and all color spaces, you need to help the type checker to choose the correct return type.
+As most functions work with both representations and all color-spaces, you need to help the type checker to choose the correct return type.

 For example, if you want to convert an RGBA image to a greyscale image, use a